 - Consider investing in machine learning, so that the software will learn the standard information, which generally goes into the record and streamline the whole process more effectively with auto-filling and prompts.

-Your EMR solution should easily track all the prescribed medication to your patients and have the information at disposal at any time.
-Additionally, you may consider adding extra functionality to determine how the prescribed medication interacts with other drugs being currently taken by the patient, issue incompliance alerts, notify about any potential allergic reactions or possible side effects.
-In the latter case, it should suggest some alternative treatment options.
+Your EMR solution should easily track all the patient prescribed medication and have the information at your disposal any given time.
+Additionally, you may consider adding extra functionality to determine how the prescribed medication interacts with other drugs being currently taken by the patient, such as: issue incompliance alerts, potential allergic reactions or possible side effects.
+In the latter case, it could suggest some alternative treatment options.

-Just like with e-prescribing your staff will definitely appreciate the ability to electronically track delivery of samples; review and analyze the results and seamlessly integrate that data with charts.
+Just like e-prescribing, your staff will definitely appreciate the electronic tracking of sample delivery, as well as the ability to review and analyze the results, while seamlessly integrating that data with charts.

-Consider developing an EMR solution that can easily integrate with the standard labs software; capable of having two-way communication channel with the lads and offers a quick access to all the supporting information and research on the lab results.
+Consider developing an EMR solution that can easily integrate with the standard lab software: capable of having a two-way communication channel with the labs, offering quick access to all the supporting information and research.

-Your patients are busy and so are your doctors.
-Improve the communication standards by integrating an efficient reminder system into your EMR.
-It should be able to send quick notifications via email or text to remind of the appointments made.
-You can choose to integrate your EMR with each doctor’s calendar and send a series of direct messages to the patient based on the amount of advance time you input or general frequency.
-For instance, you can send out reminders 3 days in advance and 24 hours before the scheduled appointment.
-Automating this routine will save your operational staff a lot of time and reduce the amount of missed appointments – a huge source of frustration for doctors.
+Improve communication standards by integrating an efficient reminder system into your EMR.
+It should be able to send notifications via email or text to remind of the upcoming appointments.
+You may choose to integrate your EMR with each doctor’s calendar and send a series of direct messages to the patient based on your customised time settings.
+For example, you can send out reminders 3 days in advance, and later 24 hours before the scheduled appointments.
+Automating this routine will not only save your operational staff a lot of time, but also reduce the amount of missed appointments – a huge source of frustration for doctors.

-You can power-up your EMR software with special features to help you comply with the nationwide evaluation and management documentation standards.
-Your custom EMR record can help you comply with the next requirements and significantly reduce the manual labor needed to keep those in order:
+You can power-up your EMR software with features that will help comply with the nationwide Evaluation and Management Documentation Standards, significantly reducing manual labor required.
+Your custom EMR record-keeping system can help you comply with the next requirements:

 - Complete and legible medical records